Understanding Anxious Attachment

 How does an ambivalent/anxious attachment manifest in adulthood?

 Children who have an ambivalent/anxious attachment often grow up to have preoccupied attachment patterns.
-As adults, they are self-critical and insecure.
+As adults, they tend to be self-critical and insecure.
 They seek approval and reassurance from others, yet this never relieves their self-doubt.
 In their relationships, deep-seated feelings that they are going to be rejected make them worried and not trusting.
-This drives them to act clingy and overly dependent with their partner.
+This drives them to act clingy and feel overly dependent on their partner.
 These people’s lives are not balanced: their insecurity leaves them turned against themselves and emotionally desperate in their relationships.

-Adults with preoccupied attachment patterns are usually self-critical, insecure and desperate, often assuming the role of the “pursuer” in a relationship.
-They possess positive views of other people, especially their parents and their partner, and generally have a negative view of themselves.
+Adults with preoccupied attachment patterns are often feel desperate and assume the role of the “pursuer” in a relationship.
+They often have positive views of other people, especially their parents and their partner, and generally have a negative view of themselves.
 They rely heavily on their partner to validate their self-worth.
-Because they grew up distrustful of their inconsistent, unavailable caregivers, they are “rejection-sensitive.”
+Because they grew up insecure based on the inconsistent availability of their caregivers, they are “rejection-sensitive.”
 They anticipate rejection or abandonment and look for signs that their partner is losing interest.

 These people are often driven to engage in pre-emptive strategies in an attempt to avoid being rejected.
 However, their excessive dependency, demands and possessiveness tend to backfire and precipitate the very abandonment that they fear.
 Attachment theorists and researchers Shaver and Clark, (1994), have observed that “preoccupied” partners appear to be “perpetually vigilant and somewhat histrionic.”
 They feel resentful and angry when their partner doesn’t provide the attention and reassurance they feel they need.
 They often believe that unless they dramatically express their anxiety and anger, it is unlikely that the other person will respond to them.
 Many of those with preoccupied attachments are reluctant to express their angry feelings toward a partner for fear of potential loss or rejection.
 When they try to suppress their anger, their behavior tends to vacillate between outbursts of anger and pleas for forgiveness and support.
 In some cases, the fears and anxieties can lead to more serious emotional disturbances, such as depression.